-Whether you are one of those people who has been planning your wedding since you were a child or you never thought about until all of the sudden you're engaged, these 3 tips can help get you on the right path to take those next steps to plan your special day before you even look at a venue.
+Whether you are one of those people who has been planning your wedding since you were a child or you never thought about it until all of the sudden you're engaged, these 3 tips can help get you on the right path to take the first steps to plan your special day before you even look at a venue.

 Get on the same page.

 Each couple has a different dynamic and we see couples of all varieties.
 Sometimes it's a partnership and they work together to plan the day.
-Sometimes the bride takes it all on and just tells the groom where to show up.
+Sometimes the bride takes the lead and just tells the groom where to show up, sometimes vice versa!
 No matter what, talk it through with your partner.
 What are their expectations for the process and what's important to them?
-It's also a great communication exercise to prepare you for that adventure that comes after the wedding :)
+It's also a great communication exercise to prepare you for that adventure of marriage that comes after the wedding :)

 Here are some question to help get you started: